Define Climate Change

 Defined simply, climate change is the process of altering our planet’s current climatic conditions.
 This involves more than temperature; climate is determined by precipitation patterns, minimum and maximum temperatures, drought, storm intensity and more.

 Although climate affects weather, climate is not weather.
 This is an important distinction to make.
-Put simply, a region can have a hot and dry climate, but still experience occasional rainy weather or cold spells.
+A region can have a hot and dry climate, but still experience occasional rainy weather or cold spells.
 By expanding this example, we can see that climate change will not eliminate the possibility of colder-than-average winters.
 Instead, climate change simply increases the probability of warmer-than-average winters in most areas.

 Visit the NOAA Climate Services website, where you will find current data, informational resources and more.